seru71/wgs-pipeline/README.md

-# TargettedSeq Genotyping Pipeline
+# Whole-Genome Sequencing Genotyping Pipeline

 ## Pipeline

-The pipeline consists of bcl2fastq, Trimmomatic, BWA, SAMtools, and Freebayes
+The pipeline consists of tools such as:
+ - Trimmomatic
+ - BWA
+ - SAMtools
+ - Freebayes